 - Improved capacity for media advocacy across the civil legal aid sector; and

 - A new and strengthened national identity for civil legal aid.

 In 2012, the Public Welfare Foundation convened key national leaders in the legal aid sector to explore the possibility of creating a national communications hub for civil legal aid.
 They sought to counter the sheer invisibility of civil legal aid as a contributing factor in the declining trajectory of funding and support for the sector.
 With Public Welfare Foundation and The Kresge Foundation as founding funders, Voices for Civil Justice was launched in late 2013.

-Based in Washington DC, Voices has a three-person staff and an eight person advisory committee (as of August 2018).
+Based in Washington DC, Voices has a three-person staff and a 12-person advisory committee (as of September 2019).
 Voices is a sponsored project of, and is legally and fiscally administered by, the New Venture Fund, a 501(c)(3) non-profit corporation based in Washington, DC.